Large Files and Highly Populated Directories

 Large Files

-The Pantheon Filesystem and file serving infrastructure is not optimized to store and deliver large files.
+The Pantheon Filesystem and file serving infrastructure are not optimized to store and deliver large files.
+The maximum size for any single file is 256 MiB.

 Large File Restrictions